-Offered: 19W, 20W: 11, lab

-Principles of operation of semiconductor diodes, bipolar and field-effect transistors, and their application in rectifier, amplifier, waveshaping, and logic circuits.
+Offered: 20W, 21W: 11, lab 20S: arrange 20F: arrange Principles of operation of semiconductor diodes, bipolar and field-effect transistors, and their application in rectifier, amplifier, waveshaping, and logic circuits.
 Basic active-circuit theory.
 Introduction to integrated circuits: the operational amplifier and comparator, to include practical considerations for designing circuits with off-the shelf components.
 Emphasis on breadth of coverage of low-frequency linear and digital networks, as well as on high order passive and active filter design.
 Laboratory exercises permit "hands-on" experience in the analysis and design of simple electronic circuits.
 The course is designed for two populations: a) those desiring a single course in basic electronics, and b) those that need the fundamentals necessary for further study of active circuits and systems.
 Enrollment is limited to 50 students.

-Prerequisite: ENGS 22, or equivalent background in basic circuit theory Instructor: Odame Dist: TLA
+Prerequisite: ENGS 22, or equivalent background in basic circuit theory Instructor: Odame (winter), Stauth (fall, spring)